Protection of Archaeological Resources Ordinance

 - On-call archaeologists review survey reports submitted to the City for both public and private projects.
 Applicants receive a Certificate of No Effect if their project will not impact any significant archaeological resources.

-- Sets up procedures for the preparation and implementation of a mitigation plan by the applicant when the development will impact a significant archaeological site.
+- Establishes procedures for the preparation and implementation of a mitigation plan by the applicant when the development will impact a significant archaeological site.

 - When mitigation is required, the project receives a Certificate of Approval after all fieldwork and data collection has been obtained by archaeologists from a site, and a report on the findings has been approved.

-- City capital projects, including trails or other projects in the Preserve, must comply with the ordinance to be sure that City projects will not adversely impact significant archaeological sites.
+- City capital projects, including trails or other projects in the McDowell Sonoran Preserve, must comply with the ordinance to be sure that City projects will not adversely impact significant archaeological sites.

 References and related documents: